crespire/rails_railsbook/implementation.md

 Nested comments seemed to be difficult to implement on the view side without causing a bunch of N+1 problems.
 Not a trivial task.
 I am not well versed enough in the Rails framework (yet!!) to come up with a good solution for it, and I think having posts with just one level of comments is sufficient.
 I also still want to keep Likes as a polymorphic model, so I will still have some exposure to using them in the project.

 Running into an issue with my Post/Comment association.
-I'm having issues either executing a Post destroy due to comment assocations, or having issues adding comments.
+I'm having issues either executing a Post destroy due to comment associations, or having issues adding comments.
 Think on this a little bit.

 I've updated the readme to reflect the changes in my approach for my models.